dwightjack/tsumami/doc/events.md

 ## undelegate(element, [selector], [event], [handler], [capture=true])

-Removes an event handler for all elements that match the selector, now or in the future, based on a specific root element.
+Removes an event handler for all elements that match a `selector`, now or in the future, based on a specific root element.

 #### Example: